 The history of the Neoplastic Room dates back to 1946.
 The Muzeum Sztuki, previously housed in a dozen or so rooms of the former town hall, was granted a new seat - the nineteenth-century palace of the Łódź industrialist - Maurycy Poznański.
 The then director of the Muzeum, Marian Minich, invited Władysław Strzemiński to take part in works connected with the arrangement of the new exhibition halls.
-The artist was entrusted with the task of designing a space in which a collection of the European avant-garde, which he had been collecting following his own initiative in the 1930s, would find its place.
-The Neoplastic Room – since it was called this way - was opened to the public two years later accompanying the inauguration opening of the entire Muzeum, and immediately becoming an unusual museum attraction.
-Unfortunately, not for a long time: in 1950 the polychromes referring to the neoplastic mode were painted over, and the works exhibited on the walls, which did not correspond to the official style of socialist realism, were taken down and put into the storage rooms.
-The hall was reconstructed to its original character only in 1960, which was done by Strzemiński's student, Bolesław Utkin.
+The artist was entrusted with the task of designing a space in which a collection of the European avant-garde, which he had been collecting following his own initiative in the 1930’s, would find its place.
+The Neoplastic Room – since it was called this way - was opened to the public two years later together with the entire Muzeum, and immediately became an unusual museum attraction.
+Unfortunately, not for a long time: in 1950 the polychromes referring to the neoplasticism were painted over, and the works exhibited on the walls, which did not correspond to the official style of socialist realism, were taken down and put into the storage rooms.
+The hall was reconstructed to its original character only in 1960 (by Strzemiński's student, Bolesław Utkin).
 From that moment on, for almost half a century it was the central point of the permanent exhibition of the Łódź Muzeum, becoming immediately one of only a few examples of an exhibition room designed following the assumptions of the avant-garde tradition.